Malavisto/Malavisto/README.md

 - 🤖 **Anilist-based Discord Bot** - A discord bot that uses the Anilist API for various commands.
 - 🏗️ **Personal Homelab** – Automating services using Docker, Traefik, and Prometheus.
+- 🔐 **Authentication and Proxy** – Managing authentication middleware with Authentik and Traefik setups.
+- 📸 **Personal NAS Setup** – Building a self-hosted backup solution for pictures using Docker.

+## 🕰️ Past Projects

 - 📂 **File Management Scripts** – Python scripts for comparing, managing, and transcoding media files.
-- 🔐 **Authentication and Proxy** – Managing authentication middleware with Authentik and Traefik setups.
 - 💡 **SMART Test Automation** – A Python script that performs SMART tests and sends results to Discord.
-- 📸 **Personal NAS Setup** – Building a self-hosted backup solution for pictures using Docker.

 ## 📈 GitHub Stats